-- ▶ DLUHC has launched a consultation on changes to the Accounts and Audit Regulations 2015 to insert statutory backstop dates for historic financial statements and for the financial years 2023/24 to 2027/28. - ► The National Audit Office (NAO) has launched a consultation on amending the Code of Audit Practice to : - ▶ Require auditors to issue audit opinions according to statutory backstop data for historic audits, and place specific duties on auditors to co-operate during the handover period for the new PSAA contract for the appointment of local authority auditors covering the years 2023/24 to 2027/28. - ▶ Allow auditors to produce a single value for money commentary for the period to 2022/23 and use statutory reporting powers to draw significant matters to the attention of councils, authorities and residents. - ► The Chartered Institute of Public Finance and Accountancy (CIPFA) is expected to issue a consultation on temporary changes to the accounting code for preparation of the financial statements.
-The proposed temporary changes to the financial reporting framework have an impact on both how the financial statements are prepared and our audit procedures necessary to gain assurance.
+- DLUHC has launched consultation on changes to the Accounts and Audit Regulations 2015 to insert statutory backstop dates for historic accounts and for the financial years 2023/24 to 2027/28. - The National Audit Office (NAO) has launched consultation on amending the Code of Audit Practice to : - Require auditors to issue audit opinions according to statutory backstop data for historic audits, and place specific duties on auditors to co-operate during the handover period for the new PSAA contract for the appointment of local authority auditors covering the years 2023/24 to 2027/28. - Allow auditors to produce a single value for money commentary for the period to 2022/23 and use statutory reporting powers to draw significant matters to the attention of councils and residents. - The Chartered Institute of Public Finance and Accountancy (CIPFA) is expected to issue a consultation on temporary changes to the accounting code for preparation of the accounts.
+The proposed temporary changes to the financial reporting framework have an impact on both how the accounts are prepared and our audit procedures necessary to gain assurance.

-As a result of the system wide implementation of backstop dates it is likely we will disclaim the opinion on the Authority's prior year 2022/23 accounts.
-Our proposed disclaimer of the Authority's 2022/23 accounts will impact both the audit procedures we need to undertake to gain assurance on the 2023/24 financial statements and the form of our audit report in 2023/24 and subsequent years during the recovery phase.
+As a result of the system wide implementation of backstop dates it is likely we will disclaim the opinion on the Council's prior year 2022/23 audit.
+Our proposed disclaimer of the Council's 2022/23 accounts will impact both the audit procedures we need to undertake to gain assurance on the 2023/24 financial statements and the form of our audit report in 2023/24 and subsequent years during the recovery phase.

-The changes proposed by the consultations therefore will have a significant impact on both the scope of the 2023/24 audit and our assessment of risk.
-We will continue to provide updates to the Standards and Governance Committee as the audit progresses and our final assessment on the scope and nature of procedures we will undertake becomes clearer.
-We have highlighted those areas where we consider it most likely that the proposed measures will impact our audit approach and scope as part of this outline audit planning report.
+The changes proposed by the consultations therefore have a significant effect on both the scope of the 2023/24 audit and our assessment of risk.
+We will, therefore, continue to need provide updates to the Audit Committee as the audit progresses and our final assessment on the scope and nature of procedures we will undertake becomes clearer.
+We have highlighted those areas where we consider it most likely that the proposed measures will impact our audit approach and scope as part of this Audit Planning Report.

-Responsibilities of Authority management and those charged with governance
+Responsibilities of Council/Authority management and those charged with governance